 - Ensure The Right People Are Participating

 Product Backlog refinement is not an activity a Product Owner does on their own.
 It is for the entire Scrum team which means it’s a collaborative activity with the Developers.
 It might also include relevant stakeholders or subject matter experts to provide additional clarification on upcoming Product Backlog Items or user stories.
 The Product Owner ensures the Product Backlog is ordered properly while the Developers ensure the Product Backlog Items are clearly understood and are properly sized to fit in a Sprint.
 Avoid having a Product Owner or Business Analysts refine the Product Backlog Items on their own and then hand things over to the rest of the team to build and develop.
-Always have various skill sets represented in the conversations during PBR and this includes analysis, development, and testing, etc. This avoids misunderstandings and ensure everyone is one the same page in terms of the work ahead.
+Always have various skill sets represented in the conversations during PBR and this includes analysis, development, and testing, etc. This avoids misunderstandings and ensures everyone is on the same page in terms of the work ahead.
 Remember, there should be no major surprises in Sprint planning as most items being planned should already be familiar to the team via the ongoing conversations that happened during the refinement activities.

 2. Allocate Appropriate Time